hackathonprojs/vacation_mode_near_agent/README.md

-# Vacation Mode Agent
+# Knowledge Preservation Agent

-An AI-powered assistant that helps answer questions about your work while you're away on vacation or off work.
-This agent acts as your knowledgeable proxy, responding to your manager's and colleagues' work-related questions using your Slack messages and other work documentation, allowing you to enjoy an uninterrupted vacation.
+An AI-powered assistant designed to preserve and transfer knowledge when team members leave the company.
+It maintains institutional memory by making departed employees' work knowledge, decisions, and context accessible through their documentation history.
+The system analyzes historical Slack messages, documents, and other work artifacts to answer questions about past projects, decisions, and processes.
+As a secondary feature, it can also serve as a helpful proxy while current team members are on vacation, ensuring uninterrupted time off.

 [View Presentation](https://docs.google.com/presentation/d/17McpAm_a2MEW5haEsuEvKD8Fb_gE-fqYbdHGKLkCGm8/edit?usp=sharing)

 ## Overview

-The Vacation Mode agent is designed to:
+The Knowledge Preservation agent is designed to:
+- Preserve institutional knowledge when employees depart
+- Provide insights into past decisions and their context
-- Answer your manager's and colleagues' questions while you're away
+- Answer questions about completed projects and processes
+- Make historical work discussions and documentation searchable
-- Maintain work continuity without disturbing your vacation time
+- Maintain continuity of knowledge across team changes
-- Access and search through Slack messages and other work-related documents
-- Provide relevant context from your communication history
-- Help reduce work interruptions during your time off
+- Additionally, support current employees during vacation time

 ## Features

+- Comprehensive knowledge preservation system
+- Intelligent context understanding and retrieval
+- Integration with multiple data sources:
+  - Slack conversation history
+  - Work documentation and artifacts
+  - Project discussions and decisions
+- Powered by LLaMA v3 70B Instruct model
 - Vector store-based document retrieval
-- Integration with Slack messages and work documentation
-- Powered by LLaMA v3 70B Instruct model
-- Configurable model parameters
+- Configurable parameters for different use cases
-- Efficient context-aware responses

 ## Technical Details

 ### Requirements